rrcobb/crafting-interpreters/README.md

 ### Scanning

-DONE: Java implementation, challenge questions, check the answers
+DONE: Java implementation, challenge questions, check the answers, Rust implementation
-TODO: Rust implementation

 1. The lexical grammars of Python and Haskell are not regular.
 What does that mean, and why aren’t they?